MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## The game can allow grug entities to edit each other's data

-The game is responsible for giving every entity a table (think Lua tables), and mods can then read from and write to each other's tables.
+The game is responsible for giving every entity a table (think Lua tables, or hash maps, or objects), and mods can then read from and write to each other's tables.

 In this video, the gun's `on_spawn()` function spawned a "counter" entity, and the gun's `on_fire()` function then increments that counter entity's "shots" value by 1.